yf225/cutlass/cpp_to_python_dsl_conversion/cpp_to_python_dsl_conversion_examples.md

-# C++ to Python DSL translation examples
+# C++ to Python DSL conversion examples

 This file provides examples mapping C++ code to our Python DSL.
 Each example consists of a C++ snippet and its equivalent DSL snippet.
-Follow these examples to translate additional C++ files.

 Guidelines to follow:
 - Use 2 spaces for indentation.